fiveladdercon/textbooks/README.md

 # Textbooks #

-*Textbooks* is a text based command line accounting program for producing income & expense statements from CSV bank statements by using patterns to reconstruct a general ledger.
-Patterns that recur year over year can be saved to quickly auto-allocate most records on subsequent years, which means that textbooks effectively learns your patterns.
+**Textbooks** is a text based command line accounting program for producing income & expense statements from CSV bank statements by using patterns to reconstruct a general ledger (GL).
+Patterns that recur year over year can be saved to quickly auto-allocate most records on subsequent years, which means that textbooks effectively learns your spending patterns over time.

 Textbooks has commands for the managing the following steps in report
 production:

 1. Setting up a Chart of Accounts
-2. Importing data from CSV statements
+2. Importing data from CSV bank statements
 3. Using patterns to reconstruct transactions (allocations & transfers)
-4. Added, updating or removing entries to refine details
+4. Creating, reading, updating or deleting entries to refine details
 5. Reporting the Balance Sheet and Income & Expense Statement

 Testbooks stores all data in a human readable text file.
 Though there are